-Every now and then, an expose on vitamins comes out in the media, blasting the need for vitamins.
-But these expose fail to acknowledge the science and medicine behind the value of vitamin supplements.
+Every now and then an inflammatory story on vitamins comes out in the media, blasting the need for vitamins.
+But these news stories fail to acknowledge the science and medicine behind the value of vitamin supplements.
 Here's a reminder about why you need vitamin supplements.

 Why You Need Vitamin Supplements

 - Lycopene lowers the risk of prostate cancer.
 A study published in Cancer Research showed that the more lycopene consumed by men, the lower the risk of developing prostate cancer.